chinmayto/terraform-aws-api-gateway-cognito-authorizer/README.md

 }
 ```

-Create CNAME Record in Route 53: Map api.chinmayto.com to the API Gateway CloudFront distribution.
+Create CNAME Record in Route 53: Map `api.chinmayto.com` to the API Gateway distribution.
 ```terraform
 ################################################################################
 # Create a CNAME record for the API Gateway endpoint